Config and Advanced Options

 How to view config?

-You can navigate to the config of a monitor from the “Options” window.
-Here are the steps that you can follow to go to config:
+You can navigate to the config of a monitor from the Options window.
+Here are the steps to view the config:

 You have the option to edit your monitor configuration either in the Config view or with a Config JSON.